Quantization dimensions for the bi-Lipschitz recurrent Iterated function systems: Abstract

 \section{Abstract}

-In this paper, we estimate the quantization dimensions of the Borel probability measures supported on the limit sets of the bi-Lipschitz recurrent iterated function systems under the strong open set condition in terms of the spectral radius.
+In this paper, the quantization dimensions of the Borel probability measures supported on the limit sets of the bi-Lipschitz recurrent iterated function systems under the strong open set condition in terms of the spectral radius have been estimated.